 The twenty-first century opened with resistance and social protest against such policies.
 The privatisation of the water supply in the city of Cochabamba, accompanied by an important increase in tariffs, led to the so-called 'water war'.
 As a result of civil and political resistance, the concession, held by a group of foreign investors, was cancelled.
 This triggered a claim via international arbitration which was eventually settled.
 A similar situation followed with the water supply company in the main city of La Paz.

-Opposition against the hydrocarbons privatisation policies and a large export project for natural gas using ports in the Republic of Chile, led to the 'gas war', which ended with the fall of the then President Sanchez de Lozada, triggering a new political transition which included a referendum on natural gas policies, a new Law of
+Opposition against the hydrocarbons privatisation policies and a large export project for natural gas using ports in the Republic of Chile, led to the 'gas war', which ended with the fall of the then President Sanchez de Lozada, triggering a new political transition which included a referendum on natural gas policies, a new Law of Hydrocarbons and amendments to the constitution to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.